sst/sst/www/docs/learn/create-a-new-project.md

 This will prompt you to select a database.
 You can change this later (or use both) and if you want to learn more about the two options check out the [Database Options](database-options.md) chapter.

+This learn guide is built around a full-stack starter with a GraphQL API.
+If you'd like to use a more minimal setup you can pass in `--minimal` to the `create-sst` command.

 Install the dependencies.

 ```bash